styleguidist/react-styleguidist/Readme.md

 * **`components`**<br>
   Type: `String` or `Function`, required<br>
   - when `String`: a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) that matches all your component modules.
 Relative to config folder.
-  - when `Function`: function that returns an array of modules.
+  - when `Function`: a function that returns an array of module paths.

   If your components look like `components/Button.js` or `components/Button/Button.js` or `components/Button/index.js`: